sireeshabathu-oss/competitive-intelligence-crew/README.md

 ![Architecture diagram](architecture.svg)

-CLI input flows into `main.py`, which validates the required API keys before anything runs.
-The Searcher agent then queries the Serper API and passes its findings as context to the Analyst agent, which synthesizes everything into `report.md`.
+The workflow follows a simple two-agent pipeline:

+1. **CLI Input** — accepts the target company, focus areas, and output file.
+2. **Validation** — `main.py` validates the input and required API keys.
+3. **Market Research Searcher** — uses the Serper API to gather current information from the web.
+4. **Competitive Intelligence Analyst** — analyzes the research and produces structured business insights.
+5. **Report Generation** — saves the final competitive intelligence report as a Markdown file.`.

 ## Example output